 Nicole Wee Named Director of Playwrights Horizons Theater School

-Wee has served as Interim Director since May 2022, and will oversee all academic and artistic activities at the School.
+Wee, who has served as Interim Director since May 2022, will oversee all academic and artistic activities at the School.

 Playwrights Horizons has announced costume designer Nicole Wee as the new Director of Playwrights Horizons Theater School.
 Wee, who has been a faculty member since 2019 and a member of the Faculty Leadership Committee, and has served as Interim Director since May 2022, will oversee all academic and artistic activities at the School.